-I flew Korean Air first class from Atlanta (ATL) to Ho Chi Minh City, Vietnam (SGN)!
-This was the beginning of what was in fact a round-the-world trip.
-I will cover other portions of this trip in subsequent posts.
+I flew Korean Air first class from ATL to Ho Chi Minh City, Vietnam (SGN)!
+This was the beginning of what was in fact a round-the-world trip with stops in Vietnam, Thailand and the Maldives.
+Other posts about this trip:

 The trip began with a flight from my home in Charlotte, NC to ATL to connect to the Korean Air flight to Seoul/Incheon (ICN) on a 777-300 ER.
 This flight was scheduled to cover the 7,152 miles in 15 hours.

 The flight to ICN was one of the best experiences I’ve had on a plane.

 Typically an advance-purchase, first-class fare for this trip costs around $11,000.
 Instead of shelling out such an outrageous sum, I acquired my ticket with 90,000 Korean Air frequent-flyer miles.
 To get the required miles I transferred to my Korean Air account 60,000 Starwood Starpoints (equaling 75,000 Korean Air miles) and 15,000 Chase Ultimate Rewards points.

 For the trip to Atlanta from my home in Charlotte, NC, I used 7,500 Avios from my British Airways account to book a coach seat on American Airlines.